PatrickO10/froggerArcade/README.md

 Once you collect 5 gems and grab the key guardians will appear.
 They destroy enemy bugs!
 For free!

 The game ends once your out of lives.
+You start with 3 lives.